Philadelphia Phillies Optimistic About Heading To Spring Training In 2017

 To Subscribe and listen daily to ‘Our Lead Personality’ Sully’s 20 Minutes Daily (every day since Oct.24, 2012) Podcast click here.
 Guaranteed listening to the Sully Baseball Daily Podcast will be the best time you invest in online!

 Posted on January 24, 2017, in MLB Teams State Of the Unions and tagged 2008 World Series Champs, aaron nola, cesar hernandez, chase utley, Citizens Bank Ball Park, clay buchholz, cole hamels, dan wanser, Freddy Galvis, howie kendrick, J.P.
 Crawford, Jerad Eickhoff, jimmy rollins, Jorge Alfaro, Maikel Franco, mark appel, matt stairs, Michael Saunders, mickey moniak, NL east, Odubel Herrera, Pete Mackanin, philadelphia phillies, ryan howard, Tommy Joseph.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Philadelphia Phillies Optimistic About Heading To Spring Training In 2017.